Designing PCBs for IoT: How to Plan for FCC Certification

 Selecting a module depends on your application requirements, and can be an extensive process.
 There are several online comparison tools to help you identify what will work best for you, like AT&T’s Module .
 You’ll end up with a module in one of two categories.

 Full EMC Compliance Testing and Registration

-Most devices will require a range of testing to make sure that they are not producing any electromagnetic emission that exceeds the limits set by the FCC rules and requirements.
-This is followed with paperwork to certify and register your device.
+Any device will require a range of testing to make sure that they are not producing any electromagnetic emission that exceeds the limits set by any FCC rule and requirement.
+This is followed with paperwork to certify and register your digital device.
 All receiver designs will need to be fully certified, but you may be able to simplify things for your transmitters with a modular certification.

 Some modules are basically “pre-certified” and have already gone through the most extensive part of the FCC certification process.
 You still need to get your completed system tested for unintentional emissions, but the bulk of the testing is done.
 I recommend this approach for a first-time foray into IoT design.